 ?
 (192.168.135.178) at 00:0c:29:f3:e2:6b [ether] on ens160

-Use show arp all
+Use 'show arp all'

 to export the ARP table.
 The file format will be:

-interface ip address hw address port status ttl
+ip address hw address interface flags age

 --------------------------------------------------------------------------------